Anc3vt/d2d2-framework/README.md

 ## TextureManager

-There's a more detailed and flexible way to manage texture resources - `TextureManager`.
+There's a more detailed and flexible way to manage textureClip resources - `TextureManager`.
 You can obtain the `TextureManager` by calling the static method `D2D2.textureManager()`.
-It contains all the loaded texture atlases.
-Texture atlases allow you to create textures from source resource files where images are combined.
+It contains all the loaded textureClip atlases.
+Texture atlases allow you to create textureClips from source resource files where images are combined.

-This way, you can store multiple images in a single PNG file, extracting the textures we need from it based on specified coordinates on the atlas.
+This way, you can store multiple images in a single PNG file, extracting the textureClips we need from it based on specified coordinates on the atlas.

 For example, in the `../assets/` directory of our project, there's a source resource file `d2d2-samples-tileset.png`, which looks like this: